Lieselott Herforth: Life

-Born in 1936, the daughter of a writer and publisher, Lieselott Herforth graduated from the Rückert-Oberlyzeum in Berlin-Schöneberg.
-Beginning in 1936, she studied physics and mathematics at the Technical University of Berlin and worked there as an assistant for physics and mathematics in 1938.
+Born in 1916, the daughter of a writer and publisher, Lieselott Herforth graduated from the Rückert-Oberlyzeum in Berlin-Schöneberg.
+Beginning in 1936, she studied physics and mathematics at Technische Universität Berlin and worked there as an assistant for physics and mathematics in 1938.
 She graduated with a diploma in 1940.
 She wrote her diploma thesis under supervision of Hans Geiger.
 In 1943, Herforth worked as an assistant at, among others, the Kaiser Wilhelm Institute for Physics in Berlin and at the University of Leipzig.
 In 1946, she was employed as a physicist in Oberspreewerk Berlin-Oberschöneweide.
-At the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry in Berlin-Dahlem, she worked as a research assistant from 1947 to 1948 and received her doctorate under Hartmut Kallman at the Technical University of Berlin in 1948.
+At the Kaiser Wilhelm Institute for Physical Chemistry and Electrochemistry in Berlin-Dahlem, she worked as a research assistant from 1947 to 1948 and received her doctorate under Hartmut Kallman at TU Berlin in 1948.
 In 1953, she habilitated on the basics of fluorescence application in medicine at the Karl Marx University Leipzig.
 She was thus the third woman in the GDR, and the seventh, who habilitated in Germany since the Weimar Republic in the traditionally male dominated subject physics.

 After her habilitation, Herforth received a lecturer position for radiation physics at the University of Leipzig.
 From 1955 to 1960, Herforth was a research associate at the Institute for Applied Radioactivity in Leipzig.
-At the same time Herforth worked from 1957 to 1960 as a professor with a teaching assignment for applied radioactivity at the Technical University of Leuna-Merseburg and followed in 1960 a call to the Dresden Technical University, where she taught as a professor in the same field and from 1962 as a professor for the application of radioactive isotopes.
+At the same time Herforth worked from 1957 to 1960 as a professor with a teaching assignment for applied radioactivity at the TU Leuna-Merseburg and followed in 1960 a call to TU Dresden, where she taught as a professor in the same field and from 1962 as a professor for the application of radioactive isotopes.
 She also became director of the Institute for the Application of Radioactive Isotopes at the Faculty of Mathematics.
 From 1965 to 1968 Herforth was the rector of the TU Dresden, making her the first rector at a university in Germany.
 From 1969 to 1977, Herforth taught as a full professor of experimental physics / radioactivity and dosimetry at the Physics Section of the TU Dresden.